There are thousands of beautiful food blogs that emphasise food photography. They offer a magazine look and high-level production values.

-You can find Bea’s recipes organized by season as well as by latest posts.
+You can look at Bea’s recipes organised by season as well as by latest posts.

-Winner of Saveur magazine’s “Best Photography” award, The Little Plantation is a plant-based food photography blog.
+Winner of Saveur magazine’s “Best Photography” award, The Little Plantation is a plant-based foodie blog.
 It’s produced by Kimberly Espinel, a nutritional therapist based in London.

-In addition to her qualifications to write expertly about a plant-based diet, Kimberley works as a professional food photographer, prop and food stylist, food photography teacher, and a podcaster.
+Kimberley also works as a professional food photographer, prop and food stylist, food photographer teacher, and a podcaster.

 Eva has written two cookbooks and also offers a course on cookbook writing.

 Based in Sydney, Australia, Shibani Mishra is a food blogger, food stylist, and food photographer.
 She is a native of India and has lived all over Asia.
 This has informed her style of cooking and the recipes on her blog.